 This is great news.
-However, before you get too excited, note that only routes on which Qantas codeshares will be eligible.
+However, before you get too excited, note that for some airlines, only routes on which Qantas codeshares will be eligible.
 This means you’ll only be able to redeem Qantas points to fly on:

 - Selected Air New Zealand domestic routes (not trans-Tasman or any other international routes)

 - Selected Bangkok Airways routes within Thailand and south-east Asia

 You will be able to redeem Qantas points across the entire Air France and KLM networks.